ChrisDietrich405/english-in-eight/README.md

 # English in Eight Minutes

 I built this website for my English students.
+I saw that a lot of English grammar websites had an outdated ui or was too dense.
 I used NextJS, Material UI and EmailJS.
 I also added Docker.

 [NextJS](https://nextjs.org/)